 Fox Assists ACLU of Colorado Pro Bono in Historic $41 Million Settlement To Treat Colorado Prisoners With Hepatitis CSeptember 13, 2018 – Press Releases

-Fox Rothschild LLP is pleased to announce that a team of firm attorneys, led by Christopher P. Beall, collaborated with the ACLU of Colorado in a class action lawsuit victory that secured a landmark $41 million settlement from the Colorado Department of Corrections to treat prisoners with chronic hepatitis C.
+Fox Rothschild LLP is pleased to announce that a team of firm attorneys collaborated with the ACLU of Colorado in a class action lawsuit victory that secured a landmark $41 million settlement from the Colorado Department of Corrections to treat prisoners with chronic hepatitis C.

-Neal S. Cohen and Dana S. Katz, partners at Fox, assisted Beall.
+Neal S. Cohen and Dana S. Katz, partners at Fox, assisted with the lawsuit.
 The team, along with the ACLU’s staff attorneys, dedicated more than 1,200 pro bono hours over a three-year span on the case.
 Under an agreement with the ACLU, attorney fees amounting to $175,000 will go to the ACLU Foundation.

 The settlement, approved by the Colorado State Claims Board on September 12, is expected to provide treatment to all 2,200 Colorado prisoners infected with chronic hepatitis C, ending the class action lawsuit brought last year by ACLU of Colorado and the Fox team.